Jill Sampson

 Curator and coordinator of Bimblebox 153 Birds.

-My work encourages a re-examination of history and explores: environmental themes, both personal and collective histories, land use change and stories.
-I am an installation artist, sculptor and printmaker, who works across different media and materials.
-I often use objects and materials that provide a temporal connection through history, environment, people and place.
-Through further research I may uncover cultural, agricultural, historical or scientific information that informs my understanding and which I build into the artwork.
+Jill Sampson is a mixed media artist whose work encourages a re-examination of history and explores: environmental themes, both personal and collective histories, land use change and stories.
+Sampson often uses objects and materials that provide a temporal connection through history, environment, people and place.
+Through further research she may uncover cultural, agricultural, historical or scientific information that informs her understanding, and that she then builds into the artwork.

 Upcoming exhibition: